deestbie/console-docs/docs/venom/publishvideo.md

 ## Step 10: Set Broadcast Time

-The time you set your video to air is based on many factors.
+The time you set your video to broadcast is based on many factors.
 For example:

-* You may have special arrangements with web providers to post your videos at a designated time.
+* You arrangements with web providers to post your video at a designated time.
-* There may be other considerations relating to the location where your videos will primarily be viewed.
+* You have considerations relating to the geographical area / time zone where your video will be initially broadcast.
-* You may be sequencing the premiere of videos based on an event or product launch, etc.
+* You may be sequencing the premiere of a video based on an event or product launch, etc.
+* If your video security is set to Private or Internal, set your video to "Public" in the **Video Information > Who can see your video?** section prior to the Broadcast time.

 **To set a broadcast time:**

 1. Go to **Final Video Details > Set Broadcast Time**.
-2. Use the drop-down menus to set the date and time the video will air.
+2. Use the drop-down menus to set the date and time the video will broadcast.
 The default is the current date and time.
 3. If you are ready to publish the video, select **Review** to continue, or **Save for Later** to commit your changes and resume publishing this video at a later time.
 Your video will display in the Production Area on the **Home**. page.
+4. Make sure your video is set to "Public" in the **Video Information > Who can see your video?** before the broadcast time.

 ![Home](broadcast.jpg "Set Broadcast Time")